 Dayanarah is the LIHEAP Director.
 She began her career at CAPP as an intake specialist, advanced to a supervisor for three years, and then LIHEAP Manager.
 She has been instrumental in leading the department's growth.
 Dayanarah holds several business management certificates and is a firm believer in empowerment and self-advocacy.
 She brings to the table extensive social services and community engagement experience of more than 15 years and brings individuals and communities together to overcome challenges.
 She is a native of Dominican Republic and relocated to Providence in1991 as a young adult.
 She considers Rhode Islander her home.
 She is passionate about serving her community and works diligently to improve the quality of life for the community.

 Dayanarah holds a Bachelor's Degree in Theology and Leadership Studies from the Leadership Bible Institute of NEC, United Methodist Church.
 She is a proud wife, mother, and grandmother.
-She is an active Bible teacher at Live Abundant Church, UMC.

 Elizabeth is the HR and Facilities Manager.
 Rhode Island has been her home for over eighteen years; she was born in Puerto Rico and lived there through her teenage years.
 She is a proud mother of three children.
 She enjoys family time, volunteering, fitness and working closely with her community.
 She studied accounting at CCRI and executive administration at Katherine Gibbs School.